 The creature comforts include 5 bedrooms (each room sleeps 2 people), 2 bathrooms with hot showers, a spacious lounge, a modern kitchen and a top deck area with hot spa and spectacular views.

-The houseboat moves each day to your daily walking destination, you only need to unpack once as you keep the same room for the entire journey.
+The houseboat accommodation is exclusively yours and you only need to unpack once as you keep the same room for the entire journey.